You are here:

 The preferred source of toxicity data is EPA's Integrated Risk Information System (IRIS) database.
 Values in this database have been derived by expert toxicologists at EPA and most values have undergone thorough review and validation both within and outside EPA.
 If a toxicity value is available in IRIS, that value should be used in preference to any other value.

 Tier 2 - PPRTVs

 If toxicity values for a contaminant of potential concern are not available in IRIS, the next source to consult is EPA's Provisional Peer Reviewed Toxicity Values (PPRTVs).
 This source includes toxicity values that have been developed by the Office of Research and Development/National Center for Environmental Assessment/Superfund Health Risk Technical Support Center (STSC).
-This database is not available to the general public, but is accessible to EPA risk assessors via EPA's intranet at http://hhpprtv.ornl.gov/.
+This database is available at http://hhpprtv.ornl.gov/.
 Contact the Region 8 Superfund toxicologists for assistance with these values.

 Tier 3 - Other Toxicity Values

 Tier 3 includes additional EPA and non-EPA sources of toxicity information, including: